XeroAPI/xero-ruby/docs/accounting/AccountingApi.md

-xero_tenant_id = 'YOUR_XERO_TENANT_ID' # String | Xero identifier for Tenant
+xero_tenant_id = YOUR_XERO_TENANT_ID # String | Xero identifier for Tenant
-invoice_id = '00000000-0000-0000-0000-000000000000' # String | Unique identifier for an Invoice
+invoice_id = 00000000-0000-0000-0000-000000000000 # String | Unique identifier for an Invoice
-file_name = 'xero-dev.jpg' # String | Name of the attachment
+file_name = xero-dev.jpg # String | Name of the attachment
-body = 'body_example' # String | Byte array of file in body of request opts = {
+body = BYTE_ARRAY_DATA_HERE # String | Byte array of file in body of request opts = {
+  idempotency_key: KEY_VALUE, # String | This allows you to safely retry requests without the risk of duplicate processing.
+128 character max.

-  include_online: false # Boolean | Allows an attachment to be seen by the end customer within their online invoice }
+  include_online: true # Boolean | Allows an attachment to be seen by the end customer within their online invoice }

 begin